CapSap/ecomm-app/README.md

     - Make sure your site is scoped to one category of products.
   - maybe have a detailed product page

+## How it works
+The App consists of 2 pages, a home page and a product detailed page.
+When the app is rendered a useEffect hook is called once to get the data from the database.
+This data lives in the App state and is passed as props to relevant components.

 ## Thoughts

 It was a little tricky to decided on the structure of the data in the database.
 The MVP requires variants for products and in the end I've opted for a very simple colour variance.
-In real life these varineces would cause different data to be reflected to the user.
+In real life these variances would cause different data to be reflected to the user. ie Changing the colour should change the qty avaliable for purchase or price.
+To improve this I would change the database such that each product varient would also hold price modifier data ( -10, or +10).
+The price would be calculated by the component based upon a base value as well as what inputs have been selected by the user.